bencej98/CS50_final_project/README.md

 # Description:

 This project was created for the final lesson of Harvard University's CS50 course.
 Throughout my aim was to create a webapp that tracks the change of savings in a persons life.

 The webapp is hosted on pythonanywhere and you can reach it via this link: https://financetracker.pythonanywhere.com/

+I have also containerized the webapp using Docker.
+The docker image is reachable on my docker hub: https://hub.docker.com/r/bencej/finance_tracker.
+Under "Running containerized version" you can find a brief description about how to run the image locally on your pc.

 # App Structure: